nie-ine/Quick-Installation-Guide---Knora-Salsah-Sipi-GraphDB/README.md

 ### If you would like to import your own ontology
  - Execute your import-script that you use with Knora, just like you would import ontologies to a running Knora-instance
  - Restart Knora.
-Run ```docker ps``` to find container-id of Knora-container. ```docker restart <containerID>``` to restart Knora, so that Knora runs through your imported ontology
+Run ```docker ps``` to find containerID of the Knora-container.
+Then type ```docker restart <containerIDforKnora>``` to restart Knora, so that Knora runs through your imported ontology

 ### If you would like to stop the containers:

- - If you press ```ctrl+c``` twice, Docker will force containers to stop, the containers wont be deleted though.
+ - If you press ```ctrl+c``` twice, Docker will force containers to stop, the containers won't be deleted though.
 Since the imported data for the triple store is not saved persistently yet, this option saves the data in the container as well.
  - ```docker-compose down``` stops and deletes all containers.